axilleas/axilleas.github.io/src/posts/en/2013-04-07-bringing-gitlab-in-fedora.md

 The thought of GitLab being packaged and deployed for [Fedora Hosted] isn't new.
-It all started last March when [Dan Allen][] [proposed][gl-proposal2012] GitLab to be used for Fedora Hosted.
+It all started last March when [Dan Allen][] [proposed][gl-proposal2012] GitLab to be used as a service for Fedora Hosted.
 If you follow the conversation it summarizes to some key points:

   - Projects pages should be ideally hosted as `$projectname.fedorahosted.org`.
   - GitLab and its dependencies should be packaged for Fedora and EPEL 6.